dedupeio/dedupe/docs/Grouping-duplicates.rst

 estimated pairwise probabilities are not transitive.

-Clustering the groups depends on us setting a threshold for group membership--the distance of the points to the centroid.
+Clustering the groups depends on us setting a threshold for group membership -- the distance of the points to the centroid.
 Depending on how we choose that threshold, we'll get very different groups, and we will want to choose this threshold wisely.

-In recent years, there have been some very exciting research that solve the problem of turning pairwise distances into clusters, by avoiding making pairwise comparisons altogether.
-Unfortunately, these developments are not compatible with dedupe's pairwise approach.
+In recent years, there has been some very exciting research that solves the problem of turning pairwise distances into clusters, by avoiding making pairwise comparisons altogether.
+Unfortunately, these developments are not compatible with Dedupe's pairwise approach.
 See, `Michael Wick, et.al, 2012.
 "A Discriminative Hierarchical Model for Fast Coreference at Large Scale" <http://people.cs.umass.edu/~sameer/files/hierar-coref-acl12.pdf>`__ and `Rebecca C. Steorts, et. al., 2013.
 "A Bayesian Approach to Graphical Record Linkage and De-duplication" <http://arxiv.org/abs/1312.4645>`__.